yiming107/yiming107.github.io/_news/iros25-workshop.md

 related_posts: false
 ---

 🔔 Our <a href="https://heai-iros25-workshop.github.io/">workshop on Human-aware Embodied AI</a> (HEAI@IROS'25) is calling for submissions!
-S
+Check our site for more info or just write us: heai.iros25@gmail.com